RomainLefeuvre/DatasetBuilder/fr.inria.diverse.swhModel.generator/README.md

+To test a modification on the generator, the xtend file should be compiled, we recommend you to use the gemoc studio that automatically build the xtend code in the xtend-gen folder.

 The generator can be used through the jar package version : ```fr.inria.diverse.swhModel.generator/fr.inria.diverse.swhModel_0.1.0.jar ``` :
 * run ```java -jar fr.inria.diverse.swhModel.generator/fr.inria.diverse.swhModel_0.1.0.jar <oclModelPath> <exportPath> <QueryName>``` where
   * ```<oclModelPath>``` the path of the ocl model (either .ocl or the abstract syntax saved in .oclas)